tondi/hajto.github.io/_posts/2017-06-18-few-words-about-pointers.md

 # Pointers as reference to arrays

-Some of you may actually now that in C arrays variables are actually reference to their first elements.
-Even those that are statically allocated.
+Some of you may actually now that in C arrays variables are actually reference to their first elements - even those that are statically allocated.

 {% highlight c %}
 #define MAX 10